noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 While the earth was shaking wildly as powerful magic powers clashed in various places, another fierce battle was taking place in front of the Divine Gate.

-[Ahh, d*mn it!
+[Ahh, damn it!
 I also want to fight a Supreme God!!!]

 “It’s all about compatibility.
 The place we’re assigned to now is the best for us... also, don’t be negligent, Megiddo.
 Even the high-ranking Gods are